 Despite the potential that Excite Truck has, its biggest failing could come about because of one of the key factors of any racing game - steering.
 In order to steer, you must twist the controller to the left or right and the truck should act accordingly.
 Unfortunately, the controls have been unresponsive, as shown on many web videos, causing you to wander around the track, constantly struggling to avoid capsizing or ramming into obstacles, rather than easily going left or right.
 It's possible that the controller wasn't calibrated correctly, but the tilt feature was exhibited to be working fine.

 Excite Truck doesn't let you participate in any real racing until you've completed the first of four training modes.
 It won't take you long to finish up all four training sections, by which time you'll be well-versed on the basic and more advanced controls.
 There's a "stunt" system in place, but it only really consists of learning how to pull off some rather underwhelming spin rotations in the air.
 Other more interesting moves that will be featured teach you how to turbo-jump off of ramps and land perfectly on all four wheels.

 Once you've nailed the training stuff, you'll be able to hit either the two-player split-screen racing mode, or the single-player Excite Race and Challenge modes.
 The latter modes are where the core content of the game forms up.
 Excite Race is your standard four-cup, multiple-stage affair where the idea is to score big and come in first place to progress.
 The Challenge mode sees you trying to beat specific goals by smashing into other racers, jumping through rings in the air, or nailing a series of gates on the ground.

 Whilst the racing side of the game looks fine, aside from the glaring omission of an online mode, the controls will need some re-working if this title wants to be on the Wii must buy list.

-The Good: Good track variety; simple to play.
+Pros: Good track variety; simple to play.

-The Bad: Aside from track variety there doesn’t seem to be much depth.
+Cons: Aside from track variety there doesn’t seem to be much depth.